DamianEdwards/Ignite2022/README.md

 ## New stuff

-- Mainstream
 - Rate limiting
 - Full request/response logging
 - Output caching
 - Counters & events in VS Performance Profiler
 - Problem Details
     - Common service for writing problem details to responses
     - Hooks up to developer exception page, new default exception handler, status code pages & ApiController by default
     - Can be hooked up to problem `IResult` returned from endpoints via an endpoint filter
 - `ActivityTrackingOptions`

 ## Interesting samples & patterns